mbustosp/challenge-counter_app/README.md

 # Cornershop Frontend Test

+## How I planned to develop the challenge
+- First I reviewed the figma file, I made myself sure to check all possible interaction details, and to identify the required components in order to start planning the UI construction.
+- Then I worked in the project's scaffolding.
+I wanted to set a robust development process that would include linters tool, git hooks, and test runners.
+- At some point I thought it would be a very good idea to create a component catalog using storybooks, so I included it in the project and I started to add the first common styles (colors, typography, fonts, etc), organizing everything in a "SCSS" fashion.
+- After having provided the basic styles, I jumped right over the Main screen, building the layout.
+At this point, I thought again I could be a good idea to follow an Atomic Design approach, splitting the components folders in atoms, molecules, organisms, templates and pages.
+- I started with the atoms, building the inputs, buttons, counters, checking the focus of each one of them, adding some aria-labels for accessibility.
+Later on, I started bundling everything into the so called molecules.
+- When I reached the "organic" section, I included states in some components.
+My first approach was to use only setState hooks but then I realised that it was getting spaghettified a bit, so I changed my mind and started using native react's reducers.
+- At this point, I had the Figma file reviewed couple of times, trying to define the style in the most precise way, having added the most tests as possible (although, being aware that there are couple of them pending to be developed).

+ ###What I would have liked to improve?
+ - Virtualization of the counters.
+ - Addition of debouncers.
+ - Caching through Service Workers.
+ - Light/Dark theme.
+ - More tests involving the counter services.
+ - Probably, cross-browser compatibility (sorry, I have an 8-year-old lenovo laptop with Windows installed, I can not run webpack-dev and three browsers at the same time).

+ It was an interesting and quite challenging test.
+(God is in the details).
+ Thank you,
+ Sincerely,
+ Matías Agustín Bustos Paredes

 #### ⚠️ Before you begin

 > Create a new git repository on the root of this folder, upload it to Github, and invite [@RoHerrera](https://github.com/RoHerrera) and [@varellanov](https://github.com/varellanov) as collaborators.